dalehenrich/filetree/repository/MonticelloFileTree-Git.package/MCFileTreeGitStReader.class/README.md

 Complex work-arounds to handle incorrect incoming streams; see parseMember:

 Avoid reading the version metadata : consider the MCVersionInfo is given by the GUI before loading the package.
+Do not read any metadata outside of the zip archive, since we know that the repository inspector won't use us for reading the metadata.

-Why do I read on a special basis the package metadata as well and not directly with the snapshot?
+shouldNotImplement methods are here to protect against program paths I haven't been able to cover in the superclass, or changes in the superclass implementation.
+It may indicate that the superclass isn't the right one.